erickarbe/gccastatamic/content/collections/pages/sponsorship.md

     content:
       -
         type: text
-        text: 'Sponsorship - or Corporate Giving - is a wonderful way for our partners (individuals and businesses) to support our General Operating activities.
-In exchange, GCCA offers marketing and communications exposure through our media channels (social, enewsletter, and website), as well as onsite presence at our ongoing events, including tickets to attend.'
+        text: 'Sponsorship is a wonderful way for our partners (individuals and businesses) to support our General Operating activities or specific programming.
+In exchange, GCCA offers marketing and communications exposure through our media channels (social, e-newsletter, and website), as well as onsite presence at our ongoing events, including tickets to attend.'
 blocks:
   -
     id: m9iv0gya
     image_left_or_right: left
     align_columns: top
     content_group:
-      eyebrow: null
       heading: '2025 Sponsorships'
       content:
         -